paulgovan/AutoDeskR/README.md

-# AutoDesk Forge Platform APIs in R:
+# The AutoDeskR package provides an interface to the:
-* Authentication: obtain authentication across the Forge Platfrom.
+* Authentication API for obtaining authentication to the Forge Platfrom.
-* Data Management: manage data across the platform's cloud services.
+* Data Management API for managing data across the platform's cloud services.
-* Design Automation: perform automated tasks on design files in the cloud.
+* Design Automation API for performing automated tasks on design files in the cloud.
-* Model Derivative: translate design files into different formats, send them to the online viewer, and extract design data.
+* Model Derivative API for translating design files into different formats, sending them to the viewer app, and extracting design data.

 For more information  about the AutoDesk Forge Platform , please visit [https://developer.autodesk.com](https://developer.autodesk.com)